engnr-a/Java-personal-notebooks/Note2.md

 ??----???

 ## 16: Java Archive (JAR): Building Java Archives

-Deals with packing the codes into a form that can be deployed and distributed.
 Java archives(JAR) files is built using the jar utility which can be run from the command line.
-JAR files can either be directly executable or can be used as dependency in order project(when not directly executable).
+JAR files can either be directly\
+executable or can be used as dependency in order project(when not directly executable).

 **(A) Creating the Contents of a JAR file and Building and Running an Executable JAR file**\
 JAR files are effectively a package which include some java class files as well as associated resources such as texts,\